-The Investment Adviser's investment committee (the "Investment Committee") currently consists of Steven B. Klinsky, Robert Hamwee, Adam Collins, Douglas Londal and Alok Singh.
+The Investment Adviser's investment committee (the "Investment Committee") currently consists of Steven B. Klinsky, Robert A. Hamwee, Adam Collins, Douglas Londal and John Kline.
+In addition, the executive officers and certain investment professionals are invited to all Investment Committee meetings.
 The Investment Committee is responsible for approving all of the Operating Company's investment purchases above \$5.0 million.
-The Investment Committee also monitors investments in the Operating Company's portfolio and approves all asset dispositions above \$5.0 million.
+The Investment Committee also approves all asset dispositions above \$5.0 million.
 Purchases and dispositions below \$5.0 million may be approved by the Operating Company's Chief Executive Officer.
 These approval thresholds are subject to change over time.
 We expect to benefit from the extensive and varied relevant experience of the investment professionals serving on the Investment Committee, which includes expertise in private equity, primary and secondary leveraged credit, private mezzanine finance and distressed debt.

 The purpose of the Investment Committee is to evaluate and approve, as deemed appropriate, all investments by the Investment Adviser, subject to certain thresholds.
 The Investment Committee process is intended to bring the diverse experience and perspectives of the Investment Committee's members to the analysis and consideration of every investment.
 The Investment Committee also serves to provide investment consistency and adherence to the Investment Adviser's investment philosophies and policies.
-The Investment Committee also determines appropriate investment sizing and suggests ongoing monitoring requirements.
+The Investment Committee also determines appropriate investment sizing.